gecos-lab/FracAbility/docs/API/Entities.rst

 Each entity is build in such a way to properly modify and streamline the input data.
     1. Fracture entity objects represent fracture data
     2. Boundary entity objects represent boundary data
+    3. Nodes entity objects represent nodes data
-    3. FractureNetwork entity is the combination of Fractures and Boundaries
+    4. FractureNetwork entity is the combination of Fractures, Boundaries and Nodes

 Using this object oriented approach flexibility is ensured.
 Each entity have shared and custom methods that can be accessed.